The Ultimate Guide to Healthy Relationships

 You are also likely to be more loving, peaceful, and kind in relationships.
 Expanding your self-awareness will increase your emotional intelligence (EQ), which is critical to helping you navigate conflict and relationship challenges.

-When two individuals heal from their past then come together, self-aware of their triggers, they have an excellent foundation for a healthy relationship.
+When two individuals heal from their past and then come together, self-aware of their triggers, they have an excellent foundation for a healthy relationship.

 Develop a Strong Set of Core Values